absent42/Aqara-Wall-Outlet-H2-UK/README.md

 First switch the device to the Zigbee firmware by connecting it to the Aqara Home app via Bluetooth on your phone.

 Double tap either button on the outlet then long press it for 5 seconds, the button LED should start to blink when it enters pairing mode.
 Now join it to the Zigbee2MQTT network in the standard way.

+## Features
+- Individual socket & USB switching
+- Power readings for each socket (socket 1 and USB are combined for power readings, this is a hardware limitation)
+- Power usage for overall device
+- Multi-Tap function for each button, single press, double press, hold and release
+- Child lock for each button
+- LED controls
+- Overload protection
+- Power outage memory